vincatano/boardgame-bachelor-project/README.md

 # Vincenzo Catano
 ## Digital version of the board game "Sagrada" - Bachelor of Science project thesis
 This project was developed by a team of three as a part of the thesis for the Bachelor of Science in Computer Science Engineering @ Politecnico di Milano.
-The project aimed at developing the digital version of an existing board game called "Sagrada" (http://www.craniocreations.it/prodotto/sagrada/).
+The project aimed at developing the digital version of an existing board game called ["Sagrada"](http://www.craniocreations.it/prodotto/sagrada/).
 The digital version allows you to play it through the GUI or the Command Line, allowing also to play with two different network options (Socket and RMI).

 ### Describe your role in the project
 My main focus during the project was on the model of the game, particularly the [gamedata](https://github.com/vincatano/boardgame-bachelor-project/tree/src/main/java/it/polimi/ingsw/model/gamedata), the [tests](https://github.com/vincatano/boardgame-bachelor-project/tree/src/test/java/it/polimi/ingsw) and the [Command Line visualization](https://github.com/vincatano/boardgame-bachelor-project/tree/src/main/java/it/polimi/ingsw/view/cli) of the game.
 I also formalized the rules of the cards so that we wouldn't need to hard-code them.
 We as a team decided to don't have a single project manager but we decided that we were all on the same level of decision making.